scripting/likes/readme.md

 Ask <a href="https://github.com/scripting/likes/issues">questions</a>.
 I want to nail this down as quickly as possible, so the sooner you spot problems the sooner they can be addressed.

-There's an API.
+There's a <a href="https://github.com/scripting/likes/tree/master/browser/api">JavaScript API</a> for the browser.
 Please review it.
 Try creating your own app.
-Crib code from the demo app.
+Follow the example of the demo app.
+I've tried to make it clear.
+If you have questions, ask.
+That'll help me fill out the docs.

 ### Basic facts